jamesr73/quote-words/README.md

 # Atom quote-words package
-Quotes all of the words in the selected text.
+Quotes the separated words in the selected text.

 ## Installing
 Use the Atom package manager, which can be found in the Settings view, to search for and install quote-words.
 Or on the command line